SeldonIO/seldonio.github.com/kubernetes-google-cloud.md

 At this point the process is identical to the [regular seldon installation](http://docs.seldon.io/install.html). kubectl is now linked to your cluster on google cloud so all commands can be used as usual.

+## External ingress for Seldon API
+To utilize https with either a static or ephemeral IP address you can use the ```server.ingress.json``` or ```server-ingress-static.json``` kubernetes configurations.

+You will need to ensure the Seldon server is exposed as a NodePort.
+To do this ensure SELDON_SERVER_SERVICE_TYPE in the ```kubernetes/conf/Makefile```  is set to NodePort.

+You will need to set your tls certifcate chain and private key in a kubernetes secret called seldon-server-secret.
+Example gcloud commands for this are shown below:

+{% highlight bash %}
+kubectl create secret generic seldon-server-secret --from-file=tls.key=tls.key --from-file=tls.crt=tls.crt
+{% endhighlight %}

+See the [Google container engine](https://cloud.google.com/container-engine/docs/tutorials/http-balancer) docs for more information.

 # Deleting a cluster